apache/incubator-datalab/USER_GUIDE.md

 On this page you can see change history, which have been done by any user.

 You are able to view:
-- when action was done
+- when the action was done
-- who did action
+- who did the action
-- what action was done
+- what the action was done

 ![Audit page](doc/audit_page.png)